frankfajardo/.net-multiWinSvcTemplate/README.md

 The `DoWorkAsync()` method is intended to perform the main processing of your service.
 It is called recursively and in intervals by `DoRecursiveWorkAsync()`.
 As soon as your service runs, `DoWorkAsync()` is run.
 When it returns, `DoRecursiveWorkAsync()` stays idle---by performing a `Task.Delay()`---for a number of minutes defined by the `runIntervalMinutes` property of your service.
 Afterwards, it runs `DoWorkAsync()` again.

 In the event that `DoWorkAsync()` throws an exception, `DoRecursiveWorkAsync()` logs the exception details in the event log, and then moves on. `ServiceBaseAsync` has a default implementation of `DoWorkAsync()`. which simply throws a `NotImplementedException`.

-`DoWorkAsync()` has two input parameters:

-1. *Cancellation Token*

-    This is the cancellation token for the service task.
-It is passed to this method so anytime `OnStop()` runs, this method gets the cancellation request and can end gracefully.

-2. *Event Log*

-     This is the event log the service uses. `DoWorkAsync()` can optionally write logs to this.

 #### About the Sample Services